Journey in North America: Reactions

-The book was a huge success: the 1,100 copies of the first edition were soon sold out, and in short time it had another two editions.
+The book was a huge success: the 1,100 copies of the first edition were soon sold out, and in a short time, it had another two editions.
 In the library of the Kolozsvár Unitarian College, which was open to the public as well, it was the most borrowed book.
 It was read by the students at the Eastern Catholic theological seminary in Balázsfalva as well.
-The journal Jelenkor published the part about George Washington and his home, and recommended the book to the readers in a special note.
-On 10 September 1834 István Széchenyi wrote a letter to the author, in which he called the Journey his most useful and most beautiful gift, and expressed his thanks to the author for it.
-For the politicians of the Hungarian Reform Era it served as a handbook; among others Lajos Kossuth was reading it, and it was widely known by the young reformers of the 1832–36 parliament at Pozsony.
-A bit later the young Balázs Orbán knew it almost by heart.
+The journal Jelenkor published the part about George Washington and his home and recommended the book to the readers in a special note.
+On 10 September 1834, István Széchenyi wrote a letter to the author, in which he called the Journey his most useful and most beautiful gift and thanked the author for it.
+For the politicians of the Hungarian Reform Era, it served as a handbook; among others, Lajos Kossuth was reading it, and it was widely known by the young reformers of the 1832–36 parliament at Pozsony.
+A bit later, the young Balázs Orbán knew it almost by heart.

-On 8 November 1834 the author was elected a corresponding member of the Hungarian Academy of Sciences, and in 1835 he was given the Academic Prize for the best book of the year.
+On 8 November 1834, the author was elected a corresponding member of the Hungarian Academy of Sciences, and in 1835, he was given the Academic Prize for the best book of the year.

 From the few contemporary critics, Canon Károly Somogyi took exception not to the book itself but the ideas of the religious sects presented in it.
-In 1842 the advocate István Éllássy attacked the author, asking "how far will the nation be dragged by the venom of reformism if the followers of the vainglorious North American traveler are permitted to impact the essence of the country's laws?"
+In 1842, the advocate István Éllássy attacked the author, asking, "How far will the venom of reformism drag the nation if the followers of the vainglorious North American traveller are permitted to impact the essence of the country's laws?"

-The travel of Bölöni Farkas ‑ together with the travel of Miklós Wesselényi to England in 1822 ‑ encouraged several young reformers to travel and to write about their experiences abroad Ferenc Pulszky (Uti vázolatok, 1836), Ágoston Trefort (Utazási töredékek, 1836), László Szalay (Uti naplómból, 1839), Pál Hunfalvy (Drezdai levelek, 1839), Bertalan Szemere (Utazás külföldön, 1840), István Gorove (Nyugat, 1844), Lőrinc Tóth (Uti tárcza, 1844), József Irinyi (Német-, francia- és angolországi úti jegyzetek, 1846).
-They primarily described the social, legal and economical systems and not the geography or art history of the respective countries.
+The travel of Bölöni Farkas – together with the travel of Miklós Wesselényi to England in 1822 – encouraged several young reformers to travel and to write about their experiences abroad Ferenc Pulszky (Uti vázolatok, 1836), Ágoston Trefort (Utazási töredékek, 1836), László Szalay (Uti naplómból, 1839), Pál Hunfalvy (Drezdai levelek, 1839), Bertalan Szemere (Utazás külföldön, 1840), István Gorove (Nyugat, 1844), Lőrinc Tóth (Uti tárcza, 1844), József Irinyi (Német-, francia- és angolországi úti jegyzetek, 1846).
+They primarily described the social, legal and economic systems and not the geography or art history of the respective countries.

-After its initial success, the book was republished only one hundred years later, in 1935, followed by three additional editions, the last one appearing in 1984 in 8,500 copies.
+After its initial success, the book was republished only one hundred years later, in 1935, followed by three additional editions, the last appearing in 1984 in 8,500 copies.